TTitcombe/Casset/CONTRIBUTING.md

 ## Branching

-- Branch your feature off from 'dev'
+- Branch your feature off from 'master'

 - Before creating pull requests, rebase your feature branch
   - Reorder and squash small successive commits which may have occurred during iterative development to improve readability of the feature branch.

-- Create pull requests against 'dev'
+- Create pull requests against 'master'

-- For important bug fixes, branch off 'master' to create a bug-fix-only feature branch.
+- Before release, a 'release' branch will be created off 'master'.